 Not changing your engine oil regularly can have damaging effects to the engine.

 - Prepare Work Surface: Lay covering over your work surface to prevent spilled oil from penetrating the ground.
 Cardboard and newspaper work well.

 - Warm Engine Oil: Start your snowblower, park it on top of work surface cover, and let it run for 2 to 3 minutes to warm the engine oil.
 Warm oil flows better than cool oil.
 Take caution when working around the hot engine.

-- Remove the Key & Unplug the Spark Plug Boot: Remove the ignition key and spark plug boot to keep your mower from starting while servicing your snowblower.
+- Remove the Key & Unplug the Spark Plug Boot: Remove the ignition key and spark plug boot to keep your snowblower from starting while servicing your snowblower.
 This is a necessary safety precaution to prevent serious injury.

 - Remove Engine Oil Plug: Clean dirt and debris from the area around the oil plug or oil drain hose (depending on your model) so you don’t contaminate the engine when removing the oil plug.
 Place a drain pan under the oil plug, remove the plug and allow the oil to drain into the pan.

 - Replace Engine Oil Filter & Oil Plug: Clean around the oil filter.
-Using a filter wrench, remove the oil filter and replace with a new filter.
-Place a light film of fresh oil on the gasket of the new filter place it on the engine.
+Using a filter wrench, remove the oil filter and replace it with a new filter.
+Place a light film of fresh oil on the gasket of the new filter and place it on the engine.
 Once all of the oil has drained, reinstall the drain plug.

 - Fill with Engine Oil: Fill the crankcase with 5W-30 engine oil.
 You must make sure you have a sufficient engine oil level.
 It cannot be too low or too high as either level can cause damage.